 When I travelled to Borneo I climbed Mount Kinabalu.
 I’d spent the past 18 months in Australia and didn’t have a single item of warm clothing or a decent pair of shoes.
 I was panicking but when I arrived to Kota Kinabalu I realised I wasn’t alone and the city was filled with hiking shops thanks to all the travellers who pass through and pick up the necessary hiking items.

-(This doesn’t apply for packing cubes – I mean really small pouches for tiny things)
+(This doesn’t apply for packing cubes – I mean really small pouches for tiny things like jewellery or socks)

 The first time I went backpacking I was super organised and had a separate little pouch for everything.
 A pouch for medicine, one for toiletries, one for souvenirs.
 Yes, my bag was organised for about the first 5 days (out of about 450 days!) but I had lots of unused space in my bag.
 Socks and toiletries are the perfect items to squeeze in your bag and fill up the gaps.
 Lots of pouches lead to lots of gaps and lots of wasted space.